LynneFlute/Flautissimo/performances.md

 ## Next Performance

 Our next performance is on Saturday 13 July 2023 at Romsey Bandstand.
-Flautissimo and Piccolissimo will be between 2.30pm and 4.30pm as part of the Romsey Festival events.
+Flautissimo and Piccolissimo will be playing between 2.30pm and 4.30pm as part of the Romsey Festival events.

 ## Future Performances

-- 15th July 2023 - Romsey Bandstand.
-Flautissimo and Piccolissimo will be taking part in Romsey Festival and playing from 2.30 to 4.30pm.

 - September/October 2023 – Flautissimo will be playing in the Sunday afternoon concert of Southampton's Music in the City, details TBC.